How to submit a patch to the PIM?¶

 Step 2: Work on your Patch¶

-Before you start, you must know that all patches you are going to submit must be released under the OSL-3.0 license, unless explicitly specified in your commits.
+Before you start, you must know that all patches you are going to submit must be released under the OSL-3.0 license.

 Create a Topic Branch¶